louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>

 The logo contains the business name in their brand colours which acts as a link to the home page when clicked.
-The navigation menu is a linear structure across the top of the page which then condenses down into a hamburger dropdown menu on small devices.
+The navigation menu is a linear structure across the top of the page.
 The active page is hightlighted in bold text and in a different colour to the other links.

 <br>